 Samsung Galaxy Z Flip review: Verdict

-It didn’t take long a lot of testing for our Samsung Galaxy Z Flip review to realize that Samsung has built the most polished foldable phone yet.
-While there’s an element of damning with faint praise to that conclusion, given the problems that have dogged the Galaxy Fold and especially the Motorola Razr, take it as a sincere compliment — the Galaxy Z Flip is a well-built phone that provides a big, colorful screen still capable of folding into a device that fits neatly into your pocket.
+It didn’t take long a lot of testing for our Samsung Galaxy Z Flip review to realize that Samsung had built the most polished foldable phone yet — at least until the Galaxy Z Fold 2's subsequent release.
+Even though the new Fold now sets the standard for foldable devices, the Galaxy Z Flip remains a well-built phone that provides a big, colorful screen still capable of folding into a device that fits neatly into your pocket.

 Features like Flex Mode that take advantage of the Z Flip’s screen mean that foldable devices are more than just gimmicks, though Flex Mode would be even more useful if more apps took advantage of the feature.